Stylus

-A stylus (Note: Plural: styli or styluses) is a writing utensil or tool for scribing or marking into softer materials.
+A stylus (Note: Plural: styli or styluses) is a writing implement or tool for scribing or marking into softer materials.
 Different styluses were used to write in cuneiform by pressing into wet clay, and to scribe or carve into a wax tablet.
 Very hard styluses are also used to engrave metal, and the slate and stylus system is used to punch out dots to write in Braille.

 Styluses are held in the hand and thus are usually a narrow elongated shape, similar to a modern ballpoint pen.
 Many styluses are heavily curved to be held more easily.

 The word stylus is also used to describe computer styluses used to assist in navigating or providing more precision when using touchscreens.

 Etymology

 Four examples of medieval styluses for writing on wax tablets.
 Two are made of iron, one brass and one bone stylus.

 Stylus comes from the Latin stilus—the spelling stylus arose from an erroneous connection with Greek stylos (στύλος), 'pillar'.

 The Latin word had several meanings, including "a long, sharply pointed piece of metal; the stem of a plant; a pointed instrument for incising letters; the stylus (as used in literary composition), 'pen.
 The last meaning is the origin of style in the literary sense.
 The Latin word is probably derived from the Indo-European root stei- 'to prick', also found in the words stimulus 'a goad, stimulus' and instigare 'to incite, instigate'.